 I see now that the software I use to prevent spammers might have been a little too aggressive in preventing users from commenting on this site.
 If you’ve had trouble commenting on this site in the past, I’m very sorry.
 I ask that you please try again, as I’ve tried to adjust the software.
 If you still have problems, please send me a note either by using the Contact form, or by e-mailing me at email@example.com.
 Hopefully this will not be a problem in the future.
 Philip

+While I try to answer questions people post in comments, sometimes the back and forth comments diverge from the topic of the post, or sometimes people have questions that are not connected to a specific post.
+In the past, I sometimes received comments on pages and didn’t know the comments had been made, only finding the comments much later.
+Since moving my blog over to WordPress that problem has gone away (notifications are much better), but the above problems still exist.
 Today I’m launching a new feature on this web site, Questions & Answers.
 The new Q&A page (which you can always find in the top menu above) will allow you to ask any question you want, as well as respond to other people’s questions.
 I will certainly try to respond to all questions, but if you have the answer to someone’s question, feel free to answer it yourself.

+The Q&A system is powered by a company called Pubble.
+You can comment by being logged into either Facebook or Twitter, or by setting up an account through Pubble.
+I hope this makes it easy to participate.
+If you have any problems with the Q&A system, please contact me.
 This is a bit of an experiment, so please help me test it out.
 There are some neat features of the commenting system, such as being able to follow responses to specific questions, being able to share questions on Facebook, etc. Let me know what you like and don’t like about how it works.
 Some things I might be able to change, some things I may not be able to change.